Detox for glowing skin

 What is skin detox?

-“Detox” in general means removing toxins and all the harmful substances from the body by means of altering diet, lifestyle choices, environmental conditions, unhealthy habits and so on.
+“Detox” in general means removing toxins and all the harmful substances from the body using altering diet, lifestyle choices, environmental conditions, unhealthy habits and so on.

 When we load the body with junk food, eat little or irregularly, drink alcohol, smoke tobacco and also take a lot of drugs, then the bacterial balance can be disrupted which itself leads to skin problems, with unhealthy habits like that skin it dulls, becomes looser, wrinkly.